tintulip/website-infra/README.md

 # website-infra

-Manages infrastructure for team mozart.
+Manages infrastructure for team Mozart.

 ## Assumptions

-The following resources have been created manually through a protected end point.
+The following resources have been created through a protected endpoint.

 - State bucket to already have been created.
 - IAM user and role